prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

   userId: string;
   isFollowing: boolean;
 }) => {
-  /* Remix’sin DB omitted for brevity */ revalidatePath("/[username]");
+  /* Updating the value in DB, omitted for brevity */ revalidatePath("/[username]");
 };
 ```

-Here is a demo of how the above code works in the app:
+Here is a demo of how the following state is automatically updated on the profile page with the `revalidatePath` when the user clicks on the follow button:

 {% video "nextjs-unfollow-demo.webm" %}